-At June 30, 2016, we did not have unrecognized income tax benefits.
+At June 30, 2017, we did not have unrecognized income tax benefits.

 Our continuing practice is to recognize interest and penalties related to income tax matters as a component of income tax expense.
 We file U.S. Federal income tax returns and various state and local returns.
 A number of years may elapse before an uncertain tax position is audited and finally resolved.
 For our Federal income tax returns we have four tax years subject to examination.
-In our major state tax jurisdictions of New York, Connecticut, Pennsylvania and New Jersey, we have four, four, four, and five tax years, respectively, that are subject to examination.
+In our major state tax jurisdictions of New York, Connecticut, Pennsylvania we have four years that are subject to examination.
+In the state tax jurisdictions of New Jersey we have five tax years that are subject to examination.
 While it is often difficult to predict the final outcome or the timing of resolution of any particular uncertain tax position, based on our assessment of many factors including past experience and interpretation of tax law, we believe that our provision for income taxes reflect the most probable outcome.
 This assessment relies on estimates and assumptions and may involve a series of complex judgments about future events.